herrkaefer/AccelerateWatch/README.md

 # Where and why to use AccelerateWatch?

-Apple watchOS 3 opens opptunities to developers to obtain and process motion sensor data both in real time and longer background running time.
-Unfortunately, meanwhile, [Accelerate framework](https://developer.apple.com/library/ios/documentation/Accelerate/Reference/AccelerateFWRef/) is still unavailable on watchOS.
-This library will help those watchOS⌚️ apps which need to process sensor data in real time, just like what Accelerate does for iOS platform.
+Apple watchOS 3 opens opptunities to developers to access more motion sensor data both in real time and possible background tasks.
+Unfortunately meanwhile, the [Accelerate framework](https://developer.apple.com/library/ios/documentation/Accelerate/Reference/AccelerateFWRef/), a powerful tool for ditigal signal processing and fast vector manipulations, is still unavailable on watchOS.
+This library is abstracted from my other projects, and help those watchOS⌚️ apps which need to process sensor data in real time, just like what Accelerate does for iOS platform.

 - Swift APIs.
 C data structures and methods are wrapped in Swift, so that you can call them using Swift conveniently.
 - Friendly syntax.
 This is a reason that you even want to use this instead of Accelerate framework on iOS, though other similar libraries like [Surge](https://github.com/mattt/Surge) exists.